MartinThoma/MartinThoma.github.io/content/2018-10-19-python-property.md

 my_position.set_longitude(42.6)
 ```

-This is what Java developers would do and it feels rather weird to Python.
+This is what Java developers would do.
+Note that there is only the convention
+that tells you that the `latitude` property has a `set_latitude` setter and
+a `get_latitude` getter.

 ## Property class